James Edson Berto

 James Edson Berto, also known as Edson Berto (born July 5, 1983), is a Haitian-American professional mixed martial artist currently competing in the Featherweight division.
 A professional competitor since 2004, Berto has formerly competed for Bellator MMA, Strikeforce, and EliteXC.
 Berto is the brother of professional boxer Andre Berto.

 Background

 Originally from Haiti, Berto moved with his family and six younger siblings to Winter Haven, Florida at a young age.
-Berto began training in the martial arts when he was young, as his father, Diesuel, is a former professional boxer and mixed martial artist who competed at UFC 10.
+Berto began training in the martial arts when he was young, as his father Diesuel was a mixed martial artist who competed at UFC 10.
 Also like his father, Berto competed in soccer at the professional level in Haiti.